Box vs OpenText Content Manager comparison

 Find out what your peers are saying about Box vs. OpenText Content Manager and other solutions.
 Updated: May 2024.

-Box is ranked 4th in Enterprise Content Management with 38 reviews while OpenText Content Manager is ranked 10th in Enterprise Content Management with 21 reviews.
+Box is ranked 4th in Enterprise Content Management with 39 reviews while OpenText Content Manager is ranked 10th in Enterprise Content Management with 21 reviews.
 Box is rated 8.4, while OpenText Content Manager is rated 7.6.
-The top reviewer of Box writes "Used for data storage and data collaboration, but its data security could be improved".
+The top reviewer of Box writes "Allows you to upload and download files quickly but lacks integration with Office 365".
 On the other hand, the top reviewer of OpenText Content Manager writes "A document management system that integrates well with SAP, Salesforce and Oracle ".
-Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, Office 365 and Egnyte, whereas OpenText Content Manager is most compared with SharePoint, OpenText Extended ECM, OpenText Documentum, IBM FileNet and Microsoft OneDrive.
+Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, Office 365 and Egnyte, whereas OpenText Content Manager is most compared with SharePoint, OpenText Extended ECM, OpenText Documentum, IBM FileNet and Objective ECM.
 See our Box vs. OpenText Content Manager report.

 See our list of best Enterprise Content Management vendors and best Document Management Software vendors.